 If you can get the Android version of Torbrowser working(issues have been reported with Tor on Android in the past, but Torbrowser seems more reliable), this burn phone becomes even safer as the website you are posting to now gets a Tor exit node instead of your real IP address.
 If the phone cannot be identified it can’t be tracked back to point of sale for security camera footage.
 You should still avoid using this phone where security cameras can see you, just in case.

 There are so many ways of tracking phones that you must never have used this phone before, must never have turned it on near your home, and must destroy it afterwards.
 That is the definition of a burn phone.

 Warning: I know more about computers than phones so double-check all of this

-You can cache the device in a really good hiding place (like a sealed PVC pipe buried on public land) if you are running a press office for an underground organization and all your posts are tied together anyway.
+You can cache the device (only if the battery can be removed!) in a really good hiding place (like a sealed PVC pipe buried on public land) if you are running a press office for an underground organization and all your posts are tied together anyway.
 Be sure to wipe your fingerprints off it.
 Otherwise, remember: Each post made with the device should be presumed tied to all other Internet content originating in the same device by a standard good enough for a courtroom.
-Post from the phone itself, not a computer tethered to it unless you are going to trash them both or cache them both or need to use Tor and can’t get Orbot working right.
+Post from the phone itself, not a computer tethered to it unless you are going to trash them both or cache them both.

-For really important shit, remember: You bought a $40 device and $50 worth of minutes at most.
+For really important shit, remember: You bought a $80 device and $50 worth of minutes at most.
 It is cheaper to smash it with a hammer and throw it in the trash than it is to pay $500 for the first hour of a lawyer’s time.
-If you smash both the computer and the cell modem, bought both with cash out of town, and did your work in the woods, even someone getting past every other security tactic posted here would still get nothing unless he can find the store you bought it from and your undisguised/no sunglasses face in the security footage.
+If you smash both the computer and the phone you tethered to, bought both with cash out of town, and did your work in the woods, even someone getting past every other security tactic posted here would still get nothing unless he can find the store you bought it from and your undisguised/no sunglasses face in the security footage.

 4: PUBLIC ACCESS COMPUTERS: